azat-co/fullstack-javascript/chapter3/chapter3.md

 Message Board with Parse Overview
 =====================================

 The Message Board will consist of an input field, a list of messages, and a "SEND" button (see Figure 3-5).
 We need to display a list of existing messages and be able to submit new messages.
-We'll use Parse as a back end for now, and later switch to Node.js with MongoDB.
+We'll use Parse as a backend for now, and later switch to Node.js with MongoDB.

 ![](media/board-1.png)